 [Example: Suppose that an abstract package contains a part named "/segment1/segment2/…/segmentn".
 For it not to be derivable, other parts in that abstract package must not have names such as "/segment1", "/SEGMENT1", "/segment1/segment2", "/segment1/SEGMENT2", or "/segment1/segment2/…/segmentn-1". end example]

-This subclause further introduces recommendations, so that Unicode Normalization Form C (NFC) or Unicode Normalization Form D (NFD) of part names does not cause part-name collisions.
+This subclause further introduces recommendations, so that Unicode Normalization Form C (NFC) or Unicode Normalization Form D (NFD) of part names do not cause part-name collisions.
 [Note: Some implementations of directory structures always apply NFD normalization. end note]

 The application of NFC or NFD normalization to the names of two different parts within an abstract package should not yield equivalent strings.